HVAC System Basics for New Homeowners

 - Ductwork attached to return and supply registers in the case of air-forced systems including ACs, heat pumps and furnaces.

-- Thermostat for indoor comfort control.
+- Thermostat for indoor temperature control.

-Understand the Importance of Preventive Maintenance
+Appreciate the Importance of Preventive Maintenance

 - Change the air filter every 30 to 90 days.